JoeTheGuitarist/documentation_docs/Docs/publishing_guide.md

-# How to Publish mbed Documentation
+# How to publish mbed documentation

 This guide is intended for developers who are trying to add documentation to their projects.
 It details the tools we use (GitHub, docs.mbed.com and Markdown) and the scope of documentation.

 For advice about writing your documentation, see [the writing guide](writing_guide.md).

-## What to Publish
+## What to publish

 Documentation about: